Dugy/bomba/README.md

 	* It's possible to check if the response was already received, eliminating the need to block entirely

 ### Performance
 As a side effect of restricting dynamic allocation for embedded-friendliness, the library has very good performance.
 JMeter reports about 60'000 HTTP requests per second singlethreaded on a laptop CPU with turbo boost disabled (which is about twice the performance of Nginx), but this is mainly a limit of the networking interface.
 Internally measured time to parse and respond to a request is lower.
-If large numbers of requests are batched into massive TCP packets, the throughput approaches 500'000 packets per second per second singlethreaded.
+Under particularly favourable circumstances, the throughput can reach 1'000'000 packets per second per second singlethreaded.
 Calling a function via JSON-RPC adds about 1 microsecond to the processing time.

 ## Error handling
 Common problems like incomplete requests in receive buffers are handled by returning enums for these kinds of calls, either alone or as part of `std::pair` or `std::tuple` with other values.